lfit/releng-global-jjb/docs/jjb/lf-macros.rst

 lf-maven-install
 ----------------

-Call maven-target builder with a goal of --version to force Jenkins to install the need provided version of Maven.
-This is needed for any shell scripts that want to use Maven.
+Call maven-target builder with a goal of ``--version`` to force Jenkins to install the declared version of Maven.
+Use this as a preparation step for any shell scripts that want to use Maven.

 :Required parameters: